Avatar: The Game: Plot

+RDA Storyline

 If the player sides with the RDA, Ryder, Commander Falco, and his soldiers corner Rene Harper, and he jumps from a cliff rather than surrender to the RDA.
 As Rene falls, he shoots Ryder in the chest with a bow and arrow.
 Their avatar is killed, but Ryder's human body survives.

 As he returns to base on a Scorpion with Kendra, two banshees attack and force down the helicopter.
 No one is killed, but the pilot is hurt in the crash.
 Ryder is informed of a base near the crash site, and that he could use one of the aircraft.
 When he arrives, he finds the base is under attack by banshees, resulting in the destruction of many operational Scorpion and Samson helicopters, and causing many casualties.
 Ryder enters the control room, and the commander tells them to take a helicopter above and destroy the banshee nests, eradicating the threat.
 When Ryder returns to retrieve missiles from the crash site, they learn that the pilot died from his injuries.
 They reequip the missiles to the helicopter and complete the task, and the player can see that aerial reinforcements are arriving and battling any remaining banshees in the area.
 Ryder is ordered to collect three unobtainium shards so that with the help of them, they could extract the harmonic from a Willow Tree which would help the RDA to find The Well of Souls.
 Ryder collects the shards and extracts the harmonic.
 Ryder is again summoned at Hell's Gate and is given a new pilot as their previous pilot died from injuries.
 He meets with Dr. Monroe who tells them to feed the harmonic into a device called the Emulator.
-He explains to them that the Na'vi access the planet from a place called the Tree of Souls, but there is another dormant site called the Well of Souls and it could act like a back door entrance for them to cut the connection of the Na'vi from the planet.
+He explains to them that the Na'vi access the moon from a place called the Tree of Souls, but there is another dormant site called the Well of Souls and it could act like a back door entrance for them to cut the connection of the Na'vi from the moon.
 In order to pinpoint the location of the dormant site they needed enough harmonics.